-Cleaning and organising always takes centre stage for me in January, as I try to tweak the systems in our home to make our lives as easy and stress-free as possible.
+Cleaning and organising usually takes centre stage for me in January, as I try to tweak the systems in our home to make our lives as easy and stress-free as possible.
 Of course, this list - or lists! - tends to get a bit crazy, as you can see below.
 I'm definitely the sort of person who likes to get everything done at once!
 This year I really want to work on slowing down and being happy to achieve one thing at a time.

 I decided to write down my goals and set myself a bit of an 'organising challenge'.
 Here's what I came up with: